 How much does a kitchen island cost?
 Kitchen island prices vary widely because the choices start with small, ready-to-assemble units and range to large, built-in, full-featured islands that are the visual and practical centre of the kitchen.
 The cost for a kitchen island can range from $325 for a small portable kitchen island, all the way to $6,000 + for fixed kitchen islands, with electricity, gas and plumbing included.
 Kitchen island extras can increase the cost even further, with breakfast bars and built in seating adding a further $900 – $1400 to the overall cost installed.

 This kitchen remodel price guide will help you select and price up the best kitchen island based on your space, budget and the features that you want.
+You can also view our island buying guide for a comprehensive overview of all your options.
 There are very nice options all along the spectrum, it’s just a case of trying to figure out exactly what you need from the kitchen island, what you want it to do.
 The table below shows average costs for kitchen island installation.
 Separate cost breakdowns can be found further down the page.

 Related Kitchen Remodel Costs